EMPAT94/empat94.github.io/_gs/tutorial.md

 This time, Carol took the initiative.
 She decided to silent her footsteps and tentatively went ahead scanning around in all directions.
 While I wasn't going to suggest the girl go ahead and check for monsters, as a scout, I guess that was her prerogative.
 Wise, even.
 No one spoke out loud but gave their silent consent.
 She advanced about 10 meters ahead of us.
 'Baby steps now, can't have her go out all alone, scout or not.'

-Suddenly Betty announced, "This is Level 2 of the Tutorial Dungeon - The Kin of Sobek".
+Suddenly Betty announced, "This is Level 2 of the Tutorial Dungeon - The Kin of Sobek."
 The kin of what now?
 And why did she announce it now?
 We hadn't even seen anything.
 Wait.
 'Maybe she doesn't announce it when we see something.
 Maybe she does it when *somethings sees us*!'
 We stopped walking.
 Carol was shaking like a leaf, having come to a similar conclusion, I deduced.
 Or perhaps she knew what a Sobek was?
 I wanted to ask Betty what it meant, but I was too busy scanning for the thing, praying it won't come out of the ground or something.
 Just as I was about to suggest moving on, Julie screamed and took off back to the entrance.
 Everyone panicked and made a mad dash behind her.
 Soon enough we were back, poor Carol sweating from head to toe.
 "What the hell?" she screamed between quick pants.

 ···